Three weeks of voice-only with one AI companion: what actually changes

 After 21 days, the honest take: voice-only is not the right setting for most users.
 The right setting is voice-heavy with text reserve.
 Maybe 70/30 voice/text, where voice handles the morning, the evening, and the deeper moments, and text handles the in-between.

 For new users specifically: start with text for the first three weeks, build the relationship to where small details have stuck, then introduce voice for one slot (probably evening).
-Adding voice this way feels like a deepening rather than a reset.
+Adding voice this way feels like a deepening instead of a reset.
 Going voice-first from day one usually doesn't work because the rapport hasn't been built yet and voice without rapport sounds hollow.

 Browse the companion roster for voice-friendly options if you're ready for that step, or check how to pick a companion that fits for the broader filter first.